-The B.Sc. in Engineering Science (ES) is an especially wide-ranging and demanding study program, where most lectures are in English.
+Welcome to the homepage of the Bachelor’s program in Engineering Science (ES).
+ES is an especially wide-ranging and demanding study program, with most English lectures.
 The basics of all branches of engineering are taught unabridged in the lectures of the study programs in question.
 By attending lectures in the different areas of engineering, students will be familiarized with the language and concepts of the different engineering disciplines.
 In spite of the extensive basic education, subject-specific knowledge is not dispensed with.

-Engineering Science is an especially wide-ranging and demanding study program.
-After two years, students opt for one of four specializations:
+After two years, students opt for one of the following specializations:

 Preparation for Work and Master’s Degree

 ES students concentrate on engineering basics and their permanently valid physical and mathematical laws and methods.
-They will thus become aware of connections between electrical engineering, process engineering, computer science, mechanical engineering and civil engineering.
-By means of this cross-disciplinary knowledge they are able them to develop solutions to interdisciplinary problems.
-This basic interdisciplinary knowledge enables ES students to work their way into new areas fast, to mediate between engineering disciplines, and to keep pace with a constantly changing working environment.
+They will thus become aware of connections between electrical engineering, process engineering, computer science, mechanical engineering, and civil engineering.
+By means of this cross-disciplinary knowledge, they are able to develop solutions to interdisciplinary problems.
+This basic interdisciplinary knowledge enables ES students to work their way into new areas fast, mediate between engineering disciplines, and keep pace with a constantly changing working environment.
 Their subsequent career options are correspondingly wide-ranging.